CLOCK

 Sandstone

-Sandstones and limestones are deposited in layers out of shallow seas.
+Sandstones are deposited in layers of eroded rock in shallow seas.
 Away from the plate boundaries, the sandstone layers remain pristine.
-These are then uplifted and eroded to produce classic stair step valley walls.
+These are then uplifted and eroded to produce classic stair step valley walls, The best examples of sandstones are in the layers in the "Giant Stair Case" that extends from Arizona to Utah, including Bryce Canyon, Zion, Monument Valley, and Grand Canyon.

 -